Skip to main content

 The 17 ¾”x14 ½” collage incorporates classic Cubist hallmarks of a still life composition and deconstruction of some elements.
 Using mimicry of material and coded references to current events with the use of new print media were also well used Cubist devices and they competed to invent even more ways to confound the viewer.

 Berkshire Flyer patrons receive 1/2 price off general admission.
-Buy your tickets on our website or at the door and show your Flyer ticket to receive the discount!
-The Berkshire Flyer will provide rail service from NYC to Pittsfield weekends from May 26th-October 9th.Weekend trips run May 26-October 9th and typically sell out so book now!
+Buy your tickets at the door and show your Flyer ticket to receive the discount!
+The Berkshire Flyer will provide rail service from NYC to Pittsfield weekends seasonally through September 2nd .Tickets typically sell out so book yours now!

 "The Frelinghuysen Morris House & Studio is a modernist dream--displaying furniture by modern masters, original frescoes by the artists who lived there, and a collection of abstract and cubist art gathered by Morris to help with his own artistic development.
 He amassed a sterling collection, including works by Fernand Leger, Juan Gris, Pablo Picasso and other seminal artists who were creating a new sensibility that was destined to define an era."
 Read the full article by writer Ellen Spear and photographer Jimmy ienner, Jr.Click here to read.